 NDT Levels I, II, III

-1. Organized NDT Training Program with required hours.
-The training program to include sufficient examinations to ensure understanding of necessary information (Section 7.0 of SNT-TC-1A)
+1. NDT Training with required hours.
+The training shall be organized and include sufficient examinations to ensure understanding of necessary information (Section 7.0 of ASNT SNT-TC-1A)

-2. Experience as per SNT-TC-1A – to be verified by Employer.
+3. Experience hours as per ASNT SNT-TC-1A – to be verified by Employer.

-3. Eye Examinations (near vision and color contrast) performed annually (see Section 8.2 of SNT-TC-1A) .
+4. Annual Eye Examinations (near vision and color contrast) performed annually (see Section 8.2 of ASNT SNT-TC-1A) .

 Table 1.
 Training and Experience Requirements to be a NDT Level II as per SNT-TC-1A 2020.
 Example – To be a MT Level II, an individual must have 20 hours of class room training, 280 hours of MT experience and 530 hours of total NDT experience